till-s/epics-labca/README.md

 #### Applications

--   Scilab-2.7 (2.7.2 under windoze), scilab-3.0, scilab-3.1.1,
+##### Scilab

+-   Scilab-6.1, Scilab-5.5.0 (docs build again)
-    scilab-4.0, scilab-4.1, scilab-5.2, scilab-5.3.3 (note that the
-    documentation does not build under 5.3.3 - but it did under 5.2.2.
-A bug report has been filed but you don't need to build documentation anyways unless you change `manual.tex`), scilab-5.5.0 (docs built again), scilab-6.1.
+-   scilab-5.3.3 (note that the documentation does not build under 5.3.3 - but it did under 5.2.2.
+A bug report has been filed but you don't need to build documentation anyways unless you change `manual.tex`).
+-   Scilab-5.2, Scilab-4.1, Scilab-4.0, Scilab-3.1.1,
+    Scilab-3.0, Scilab-2.7 (2.7.2 under windoze).

+##### Matlab

 -   Matlab 2020b requires work-arounds (see
     [ReleaseNotes](https://raw.githubusercontent.com/till-s/epics-labca/master/ReleaseNotes))
 -   Matlab 2019b, 2020a